kluctl/www-kluctl.io/content/en/blog/2024-07-25-argocd-and-flux-vs-kluctl.md

 ### ArgoCD

 ArgoCD natively supports Kustomize.
-You can either point your Application to Git repository containing a self-contained Kustomization project, inline some Kustomize directives into the Application or even mix both approaches.
+You can either point your Application to a Git repository containing a self-contained Kustomization project, inline some Kustomize directives into the Application or even mix both approaches.

 ### Flux